Employee eNewsletter, Winter 2017

 - Try new activities for the whole family.
 Don’t use the cold winter months as an excuse to stay in and lounge around.
 Instead, get out with the whole family to try out a new activity – maybe ice skating, or taking a bracing winter walk on the beach or through the park.

 - Have a hearty breakfast.
 Hearty breakfasts such as oatmeal and omelets give you energy and help you feel fuller for longer, stopping the temptation to snack mid-morning.

 We are all busy but occasionally we need a diversion from our day-to-day activities and simply take a break.
 We created this section, well, just to help you take that much-needed break.
 This collection of information includes amusing, challenging, helpful, or just plain interesting things.
 Feel free to submit items for this section of our next issue.
 For now, kick back and enjoy!

-- Are you looking for some fun things to do around Chicagoland this fall?
+- Are you looking for some fun things to do around Chicagoland this winter?

 Do you have something to share?

 Do you have news to share with your co-workers?
 Feel free to submit completed projects, company awards, personal and professional milestones or achievements or anything else that you’d like to share with us.
 Just email marketing at firstname.lastname@example.org.